learntoflutter/flutter_embed_unity/flutter_embed_unity/README.md

 The solution as described in the issue tracker is to update Unity to 2022.3.10 or newer

+## Framework not found FBLPromises

+This build error can arise when using Firebase packages in your Unity project.
+To resolve this (thanks to @timbotimbo for the solution):

+* Make sure the Unity pods are installed.
+In the terminal, run `pod install` in the ios/unityLibrary folder

+> If you're using a Mac with Apple Silicon and run into cocoapod errors, try `arch -x86_64 pod install --repo-update` instead

+* Now use **Add Files to "Runner"** to add `ios/unityLibrary/Pods/Pods.xcodeproj`, just like you have already done with Unity-iPhone

+For further info see [#8](https://github.com/learntoflutter/flutter_embed_unity/issues/8)

 # Plugin developers / contributors

 See [the Wiki for more information](https://github.com/learntoflutter/flutter_embed_unity/wiki) on running the example, notes on how the plugin works, developing for different versions of Unity etc.